June 17, 2026

 Many businesses and government agencies set their own rates, though it's common to use the federal per diem rates established by the General Services Administration (GSA) as a benchmark.

-The U.S. General Services Administration establishes daily per diem rates for the continental United States.
+The US General Services Administration establishes daily per diem rates for the continental United States.
 These official rates are critical for compliance because exceeding them can create taxable income for employees.
 The daily per diem rate may vary depending on the cost of living in a particular location.

 As such, there are two types of per diem rates:

-• Standard per diem rate: The 2025 standard daily per diem rate is $178, including $110 for lodging and $68 for meals and incidental expenses
+• Standard per diem rate: The 2026 standard daily per diem rate is $178, including $110 for lodging and $68 for meals and incidental expenses

-• Non-standard areas: For fiscal year 2025, the GSA identifies 296 non-standard areas with higher per diem rates than the standard rate.
+• Non-standard areas: For fiscal year 2026, the GSA identifies 296 non-standard areas with higher per diem rates than the standard rate.
 For example, the daily per diem rate for Los Angeles is $191, which is higher than the standard rate.

 Some per diem rates are adjusted seasonally.
-For example, the rate for New York City will increase from $179 in January 2025 to $342 in September 2025 as the city experiences more tourism and business travel in the fall.
+For example, the rate for New York City will increase from $179 in January 2026 to $342 in September 2026 as the city experiences more tourism and business travel in the fall.
 Per diem rates are updated annually each October 1 and remain in effect through September 30 of the following year.

-How to look up per diem rates for business travel destinations
+How to look up per diem rates

-Using official per diem rates is critical for compliance.
+Using official per diem rates is essential for compliance.
 If you reimburse employees more than the federal limit, the excess must be reported as taxable income.
-That’s why most organizations rely on official government sources when setting allowances.
+That's why most organizations rely on official government sources when setting allowances.

 The three main sources are: